scorpionjacky/linux-kernel/boot/multiboot_1.md

               CONTENTS, ALLOC, LOAD, READONLY, CODE
 ```

-Note: The ld and objdump commands are platform specific.
-If you're not working on x86_64 architecture, you will need to cross compile binutils.
-Then use x86_64‑elf‑ld and x86_64‑elf‑objdump instead of ld and objdump.
+Note: The `ld` and `objdump` commands are platform specific.
+If you're *not* working on x86_64 architecture, you will need to [cross compile binutils](https://os.phil-opp.com/cross-compile-binutils/).
+Then use `x86_64‑elf‑ld` and `x86_64‑elf‑objdump` instead of `ld` and `objdump`.

 🔗Creating the ISO

-All PC BIOSes know how to boot from a CD-ROM, so we want to create a bootable CD-ROM image, containing our kernel and the GRUB bootloader's files, in a single file called an ISO.
-Make the following directory structure and copy the kernel.bin to the right place:
+All PC BIOSes know how to boot from a CD-ROM, so we want to create a bootable CD-ROM image, containing our kernel and the GRUB bootloader's files, in a single file called an [ISO](https://en.wikipedia.org/wiki/ISO_image).
+Make the following directory structure and copy the `kernel.bin` to the right place:

 ```
 isofiles